-13. System Clock and Clock Options
+System Clock and Clock Options

-13.1.
 Clock Systems and their Distribution

-The figure below presents the principal clock systems in the AVR and their distribution.
+Figure 18 presents the principal clock systems in the AVR and their distribution.
 All of the clocks need not be active at a given time.
-In order to reduce power consumption, the clocks to modules not being used can be halted by using different sleep modes, as described in Power Management and Sleep Modes on page 63.
-The clock systems are detailed in the following figure.
+In order to reduce power consumption, the clocks to modules not being used can be halted by using different sleep modes, as described in "Power Management and Sleep Modes" on page 44.
+The clock systems are detailed below.

-Figure 13-1 Clock Distribution
+Figure 18.
+Clock Distribution